 NOTE: Resetting the MTU value requires a restart of network services.
 Also, jumbo frames must be turned on for all devices that connect to this port.
 Since the switch is unmanaged, there’s nothing to turn on, jumbo frames are supported automatically.

 Finally, with the server attached to the 10G switch, disable all the 1G ports on the server to avoid an IP conflict.
 This was something I wrestled with for a couple of days until I finally realized that you can’t have two different ports into the same server.

 Once I realized a 10G switch was essential, the entire connection and configuration process took 30 minutes.
 Nothing like learning from your mistakes.

 (Browse for servers using the server name, not the IP address.)

 This section is the reason for all our work: Just how fast is all this new gear?
 Well, to set some initial expectations, here’s what I expect will happen:

-As you’ll discover, some of my expectations are correct, but others aren’t.
+As you’ll discover, some of my expectations were correct, but others weren’t.

 1 Gb ETHERNET BASELINE

 (The baseline speed of 1 Gb Ethernet.
 Tests done using AJA System Test Lite.)

 Here’s the baseline speed with the Mac mini connected using its native 1 Gb Ethernet port through the switch to the server via 1 Gb Ethernet.
 This is right in-line with the typical speed 1 Gb Ethernet can provide.